-In my process improvement projects, I find there is a “sweet spot” providing greatest opportunity.
+In our process improvement projects, we found that there is a “sweet spot” providing greatest opportunity.
 These areas that provide the highest consulting revenue are projects exhibiting: complexity, which usually means many steps or many options; variability in processing times and/or processing flows; resources that are shared or interdependencies; and potential for return that is ten times greater than doing the project.
-This “sweet spot” is also a prime area for business process simulation.
+This “sweet spot” is also a prime area for process simulation.
 It is the combination of complexity, variability and interdependencies that make process improvement estimation almost impossible with other methods.

-The picture above shows the interaction of the data defining the model.
+The picture on the right shows the interaction of the data defining the model.
 Since the unified model contains very descriptive information about the system and all of the data is linked, a change in the model will reflect what would happen during a change in the real system.
 It’s like watching changes ripple through a spreadsheet but with two important differences.
 With a simulation model, complex and variable systems can be represented, and you can watch the processing in the animated simulation model from a “birds eye” view.
-This means process improvements can be tested by observation of the model before implementing in the real system.
+This means process improvement changes can be tested by observation of the model before implementing in the real system.

 With other analysis types, many of data elements used in a unified simulation model are not considered or considered in less detail.
 For example, in a value-stream map, high level data is collected about queue sizes and average processing time.
 The value-stream map is a “picture” of the current state of the system.
 This “picture” is effective for making changes to systems that are not complex (see earlier definition), don’t exhibit variability and have few interdependencies.
 The reason why a value-stream map is less effective for making changes to a complex system is that the results of a change can’t be predicted.
 Nothing is connected to make it behave like the real system.
 It I just a picture of the system.